xthames/swxg/docs/source/pretreatment/index.rst

 Pretreating Your Own Dataset
 ============================

 ``swxg`` is meant to accept any set of observations of precipitation and temperature, not just the test sets included with the library.
-However, in order to use ``swxg`` for this purpose, it is extremely likely that your input dataset will need to be cleaned (or "pretreated") before it can be fit and generated.
-This section will help you do just that.
+However, in order to use ``swxg`` for this purpose, it is extremely likely that an input dataset will need to be cleaned (or "pretreated") first.
+This section will help you understand why that's necessary and how to do it.

 Guiding Principles of Pretreatment
 ----------------------------------

 .. |deg| unicode:: U+00B0

-There are many ways to pretreat your data, and no method is intrinsically better than another.
+There are many ways to pretreat data, and no method is intrinsically better than another.
 That said, there are three key ideas that you should keep in mind when pretreating data for ``swxg``:

  * The final dataset is a singular dataframe with (at least) four columns titled ``SITE``, ``DATETIME``, ``PRECIP``, ``TEMP``, in that order.
 The datatypes for those columns should be ``str`` or ``object``, ``datetime64[ns]``, ``float``, and ``float``, respectively.
  * Precipitation and temperature columns should be in units of [m] and [\ |deg|\ C], respectively.
- * Missing or incomplete precipitation and temperature entries should either be infilled from existing data/secondary sites or outright removed.
-This includes dates where there are observations but not for every site.
-The fitting process can actually handle missing data and incomplete data without issue.
-However, the generation scheme uses a non-parametric (*k*-NN) disaggregation algorithm when resolving data at finer resolutions, and therefore leaving missing or incomplete data in the observations can populate the generated data incompletely.
+ * Missing (precipitation, temperature, or both are NaNs) or incomplete (sites do not coverage all the same dates) entries should either be infilled from existing data/secondary sites or outright removed.
+This is necessary because the generation scheme uses a non-parametric (*k*-NN) disaggregation algorithm and therefore leaving missing or incomplete data in the observations can potentially populate the generated data with these artifacts; fitting is unaffected.
 Trying to produce validation figures for missing or incomplete data is not possible and may cause an error.

 Basic Pretreatment Procedure
 ----------------------------